mhearne-usgs/python_plotting/README.md

 https://mybinder.org/v2/gh/mhearne-usgs/python_plotting.git/main?filepath=python_plotting_introduction.ipynb

-If you prefer to run the notebook locally, clone the repository and run the following commands:
+If you prefer to run the notebook locally, clone the repository:

+`git clone git@github.com:mhearne-usgs/python_plotting.git`

+ and run the following commands in the top level of the repository:

 - `bash install.sh`
 - `conda activate plotting_tutorial`